AntonMoustache/handbooks/designers-handbook.md

 ### Content

-> Content precedes design.
-Design in the absence of content is not design, it’s decoration.
+> “Content precedes design.
+Design in the absence of content is not design, it’s decoration.”
 >
 > – [Jeffrey Zeldman][7]